-Safe driving behaviour is skilful
+Safe driving behaviour is skillful

 Skills are an essential component of ability.
 Skills are crucial to safe driving behaviour.
 Skills generally can only be acquired through training and repeated practice.
-Considering the complexity and multi-tasking demands of safe driving, most drivers have recieved little training hence the high crash rate.
+Considering the complexity and multi-tasking demands of safe driving, most drivers have received little training hence the high crash rate.

 For example very few new drivers have been taught or tested on the open road and at speed.
 Developing hazard awareness skills at 100 km/h is very challenging compared to 50 or 60 km/h.